Atari Bigby: Miami Dolphins

 After going undrafted in the 2005 NFL draft, Bigby was signed by the Miami Dolphins as an undrafted free agent on May 16, 2005.
 He was later waived by the Dolphins on July 25, 2005, prior to the start of the preseason.

 New York Jets

-Bigby was signed by the New York Jets on August 11, 2005, only to be waived during final cuts on September 3.
+Bigby was signed by the New York Jets on August 11, 2005.
+He was waived during final roster cuts on September 3, despite a standout performance in training camp.